tdhock/tdhock.github.io/_posts/2024-01-03-reshape-performance.md

 ![plot of chunk atimeResult](/assets/img/2024-01-03-reshape-performance/atimeResult-1.png)

-The result aboe shows that the new version of nc uses less time and memory, by a constant factor (same asymptotic slopes on log-log plot).
+The result above shows that the new version of nc uses less time and memory, by a constant factor (same asymptotic slopes on log-log plot).
 Below we add asymptotic reference lines, to show the estimated asymptotic time and memory complexity,